Brian C. Morrissey, Attorney at Law

 (2) The offender, during the course of the resistance or interference, brandishes a deadly weapon.”

+Call now at 419-830-7441 for a free consultation.
 If you, or someone you care about, have been charged with an offense of Resisting Arrest in Toledo or the surrounding areas, a prompt and confidential consultation with a qualified attorney will help.
 Steps need to be taken at once to address these charges.
-Contact Brian C. Morrissey, Attorney at Law, right away at 419-242-8214 to set up a free consultation.
+Contact Brian C. Morrissey, Attorney at Law, right away at 419-830-7441 to set up a free consultation.

 Contact Form